kandati-kranthi/lab1/README.md

 # Lab - 1
-This is a simnple program to generate a random number between 0 and 9
+This is a simple program to generate a random number between 0 and 9